-Topics covered in this full-year course include fundamental operations, functions and graphs, integers, rational numbers, real numbers, absolute values, equations in one and two variables, linear equations and inequalities, simultaneous equations, exponents, operations with polynomials, radical algebraic equations, quadratic equations, graphing quadratic equations, fractional equations, and inequalities, ratio and proportion and an introduction to trigonometric ratios.
-Algebra 1 is a rigorous study of the first level of Algebra.
-This class will prepare students for further levels of mathematics as well as science courses that require Algebra 1.
-Students interested in AP exams will gain a solid foundation of mathematical understanding that will support further studies that could lead to AP Calculus and the AP exams, should that be the student’s goal.
+Topics included in this course include writing, graphing & solving linear equations & inequalities, systems of linear functions, quadratic equations, exponential functions, polynomial equations, factoring, quadratic equations, radical functions & equations, data analysis, and how to use a graphing calculator.
+While students will learn the “step-by-step” methods of solving equations, they will also be given real world math problems and use reasoning & logic to make conjectures.
+This is a rigorous Algebra I course intended to prepare students for further levels of mathematics as well as Science courses that utilize Algebra I. Students interested in AP exams will gain a solid foundation of mathematical understanding that will support further studies that could lead to AP Calculus and the AP exams, should that be the student’s goal.

 Date & Time

 *See the School Calendar on our FAQs